erionrb/uniswap-demo/README.md

+# Uniswap DEMO

+This is a demo implementation to exemplify how to use Uniswap contracts.

 In order to have a good experience througth this tutorial, please make sure you have all the requirements bellow pre-configured, or go to the next section **installation**:

 - Windows, Linux or Mac OS X